The Photo That Stopped Time: When a Moment Becomes Eternal

 Research shows that surrounding ourselves with meaningful images increases feelings of connection, gratitude, and positive emotion.
 Printed photos trigger memory and emotion more readily than digital files because they're always visible in our environment.

 More than ever.
 With thousands of digital photos overwhelming us, the act of selecting and printing becomes curation—choosing what matters most.
-A printed photo says 'this moment is worth preserving forever,' making it more psychologically significant than another file in the cloud.
+A printed photo says 'this moment is worth preserving,' making it more psychologically significant than another file in the cloud.

 Hang it where you'll see it daily without seeking it out: a living room wall you face from the sofa, a hallway you walk through every morning, or above your desk.
 The goal is passive, repeated exposure that keeps the memory alive in your everyday environment.